jamestomasino/blog.tomasino.org/content/post/covid-19-in-iceland.md

 Iceland is treating things seriously.
 In addition to public safety, they're actively researching the virus and tracking its progression.
-A local genetics company, deCode, has been performing full genome sequencing on the volunteer population of Iceland in addition to those infected.
+A local genetics company, deCODE, has been performing full genome sequencing on the volunteer population of Iceland in addition to those infected.
 If you look at that graph at the top you can see how fast they are too.
 They're able to fully sequence the genome of an individual in a matter of hours, and they're looking not only for incidence rates, but also for signs of mutation.
 The data coming out will help researchers across the globe.
-Oh, did I mention that deCode is doing all this for free?
+Oh, did I mention that deCODE is doing all this for free?
 Yeah, they're eating the costs.

-When deCode offered their help, the government actually turned them down at first.
+When deCODE offered their help, the government actually turned them down at first.
 There was the not-quite-totally-altruistic nature that they would quickly be gathering a ton of data that would be invaluable to them as a private company after the fact,